 - Persons whose connections with terrorist, extremist or separatist organizations have been proven in a court of law.

-Currently, the Law on State Fees requires local public associations to pay the equivalent of approximately 38 USD at the time of registration.
-National public associations must pay the equivalent of approximately 75 USD.
-And international public associations must pay the equivalent of approximately 750 USD.
+Currently, the Law on State Fees requires local public associations to pay 320 TJS (approx. $28) at the time of registration.
+National public associations must pay 640 TJS (approx. $57), and international public associations must pay 6,400 TJS (approx. $567).

 The registration process for public associations is overly bureaucratic, with a long list of documents required to be submitted to the Ministry of Justice.
 The same is true for foreign NGOs seeking to establish a branch office.
 Other types of NCOs, by contrast, including public foundations and institutions, are registered under the tax authorities based on the Law on the State Registration of Legal Entities and Individual Entrepreneurs, which provides a simplified registration process at a one-stop window.